lsprangers/lsprangers.github.io/docs/leetcode/python/slidingWindowMaximum.md

         resp = []
         # tried using max(window) but got a TLE

-        # need to notice that if we ever encounter a number to the right larger
+        # need to notice that if you ever encounter a number to the right larger
-        #   than something on the left, we can completely ignore the left
+        #   than something on the left, you can completely ignore the left
         dec_stack = deque([])

         # setup for initial window